openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 `cluster-config-v1` ConfigMap in the `kube-system` namespace.
 This ConfigMap has been deprecated for some time and as such, should not be used for scale in new projects.

-Due to this limitation, we will need to have a desired replicas field within the ControlPlaneSet controller.
+Due to this limitation, we will need to have a desired replicas field within the ControlPlaneMachineSet controller.
 As we are not planning to tackle horizontal scaling of the control plane initially, we will implement a validating webhook to deny changes to this value once set.

-For new clusters, the installer will create (timeline TBD) the ControlPlaneSet resource and will set the value based on the install configuration.
+For new clusters, the installer will create (timeline TBD) the `ControlPlaneMachineSet` resource and will set the value based on the install configuration.
-For existing clusters, we will need to validate during creation of the ControlPlaneSet resource that the number of existing Control Plane Machines matches the replica count set within the ControlPlaneSet.
+For existing clusters, we will need to validate during creation of the `ControlPlaneMachineSet` resource that the number of existing Control Plane Machines matches the replica count set within the `ControlPlaneMachineSet`.
-This will prevent end users from attempting to horizontally scale their control plane during creation of the ControlPlaneSet resource.
+This will prevent end users from attempting to horizontally scale their control plane during creation of the `ControlPlaneMachineSet` resource.

 In the future, once we have identified risks and issues with horizontal scale, and mitigated those, we will remove the immutability restriction on the replica field to allow horizontal scaling of the control plane between 3 and 5 replicas